What’s the maximum group size?

 Can I plan my own itinerary?

-Definitely.
+Definitely before the booking we set the route, the start and finish of each trip.
 Many of our customers, particularly the surfers, know exactly where they want to go so we just take them there.
 They coordinate with our Captain to find the best waves in any given swell, wind and tide conditions.
-Some customers often have a special purpose for their trip, such as researching particular flora and fauna, treasure hunting, or to see specific places of natural interest, such as Komodo Dragons.
+Other non-surfing customers often have a special purpose for their trip, such as researching particular flora and fauna, treasure hunting, or to see specific places of natural interest, such as Komodo Dragons.
 We can cater to all requirements – just let us know what you’d like to experience.

 What’s the minimum cruise duration?